morgannash1/water_wells_project/README.md

 I made the target binary by combining pumps labeled "functional needs repair" and "non functional" into one label: "needs repair"

 ## Data Preparation:
-I made the target binary by combining pumps labeled "functional needs repair" and "non functional" into one label: "needs repair"
 There is a high amount of redundancy among columns, as well as columns with very high cardinality.

 The following are the categorical columns that I drop as well as the reason to drop:\